mahdieh-ka/TMDetector-sample-data/README.md

 [2] FOGFLEET: Fog-Level Federated Transfer Learning for Adaptive Transport Mode Detection, publishing soon on IC2E conference, 2024.

 # TMDetector Overview
 TMDetector data is a versatile annotated dataset of transport modes collected by mobile users.
 This dataset is gathered using the TMDetector application.
-TMDetector consists of a collection and a prediction module.
+TMDetector consists of a collection, feature extraction, and prediction modules.
 TMDetector collects this ground truth data from three different sensors accelerometer, magnetometer, and GPS with various sampling rates.
+Note that this data is not processed and it requires applying pre-processing techniques such as filtering, smoothing, or scaling.

 Data collection is carried out across four distinct cities: Oslo, Rome, Stockholm, and Tehran utilizing TMDetector to capture a wide range of transport modes, road conditions, and related patterns across the urban areas of these cities.